AncoatsDispensary/ancoats-dispensary-trust/_pages/ancoats-hospital-closes.md

 ![protest](assets/images/flickr/closure-of-hospital/sit-in.jpg){: .align-right}
 This protest weathered a lack of resources and, in some cases, even family conflict until it finally came to an end, defeated ultimately by sheer exhaustion.
 The most important outcome of the _‘sit-in’_ was that people had gained confidence, understood the health policies and had a determination to see things through.
 This determination led to a community health resource being set up in the form of the *Ancoats Community Clinic*.

+A good reference book which covers the ‘sit in’ and the struggles they faced can be found in a book called ‘Stitched Up!
+Action for Health in Ancoats’ written by Mary Catherine Dunne.
+ISBN 1874115002.

 In many ways, the protest in 1989 prepared the ground many years later for the Ancoats Dispensary Trust to continue the fight for the heritage and future of the Dispensary.

 {% include gallery %}